Stanford Human Rights Center Fellowship

 Purpose of the Fellowship

-The Stanford Human Rights Center (‘the Center’) offers two (2) Human Rights Fellowships for graduating Stanford Law School students or recent graduates who have demonstrated a strong commitment to international human rights and have an interest in field work in a developing country.
+The Stanford Human Rights Center (‘the Center’) offers one (1) Human Rights Fellowship for graduating Stanford Law School students or recent graduates who have demonstrated a strong commitment to international human rights.
 The fellowships will provide recent graduates with experience essential to developing a career in human rights work.
-The fellowships are not intended to fund research at academic or similar institutions, but instead to promote engaged practice with a human rights non-governmental organization (NGO) in a developing country.
+The fellowships are not intended to fund research at academic or similar institutions, but instead to promote engaged practice with a human rights supranational human rights body, wherever located, whose work focuses in significant degree on the developing world.
+Typically, preference will be given to applicants who wish to work within the inter-American human rights system, or the African human rights system.

-Current 3Ls expecting to receive a J.D. degree by June 2013 are eligible to apply, as well as J.D. graduates since June 2011 who are either currently clerking for a judge or engaged in full-time public interest work, or were active in human rights work while at SLS.
-Consideration on an exceptional basis may also be given to recent graduates from before 2011 who can make a compelling case.
-Graduating LL.M. and J.S.M. students who expect to receive the LL.M. degree or the J.S.M. degree in June 2013 are also eligible to apply.
+Current 3Ls expecting to receive a JD degree by June 2015 are eligible to apply, as well as SLS JDs who received their degrees as early as June 2013 and who are either currently clerking for a judge or engaged in full-time public interest work, or were active in human rights work while at SLS.
+Consideration on an exceptional basis may also be given to recent graduates from before 2013 who can make a compelling case.
+Graduating JSD, LLM, and SPILS students who expect to receive their degrees in June 2015 are also eligible to apply.
+While preference will be given to Stanford candidates, consideration will also be given to graduates from other legal and graduate institutions whose focus is on the inter-American system.

 Interviews may be required for finalists.
-The Committee awarding the fellowships is not required to award two fellowships or any fellowship in the absence of sufficiently qualified applicants.
+The Center is not required to award a fellowship in the absence of sufficiently qualified applicants.

 The application shall consist of: